 See the Installation Overview Tips to get started.

 To reduce risk of electric shock, open or disconnect circuits from the power distribution system (or service) of the building before installing or serving CTs.

 - Open the CT by gently pulling on the latch and then rotating the top open.
 Do not touch the polished ferrite core surfaces.
 Any oils or debris in that area worsens accuracy.

 - Slide the CT over the conductor of the circuit to be measured.
-Make sure the arrow on the CT points in the direction of the primary current flow (the current flow that should yield a positive power reading).
+Make sure the arrow on the CT points in the direction of the normal current flow (the current flow that should yield a positive power reading).

 - Close the CT by gently pushing down on top of the CT until the latch engages.

 - Verify that the CT is fully closed by squeezing together the top and bottom parts of the CT.

 - Optional: secure the CT to the conductor with a cable tie.

 - Route the twisted pair wires of the CT to the meter such that they do not directly contact live terminals or bus bars.

 - Plug the 2-pin terminal at the end of the twisted pair wires into an unused port on the meter.